hjwylde/werewolf/README.md

 **The Werewolves:**

-They can be lethally dangerous and put in doubt the village's survival.
+Hiding in plain sight, the Werewolves are not a small trifle.

 The Werewolves must devour all of the Villagers.